aadilsayad/album-art-color-picker/README.md

 The script will print:
 - The dominant color (RGBA)
 - A contrasting color (RGBA)
-- A list of the top 20 colors in the image, along with their frequency counts
+- A list of the 20 most dominant colors in the image, along with their frequency counts

 ## Contributing